-Icon Description Application Menu.
+Icon Description S Application Menu.
 Opens a menu that you can use to open an existing page, create a new page, save the current page, and close the WebFOCUS Designer.
-8 Save.
-Opens the Save dialog box, where you can save the page to a specific location in your environment.
-101 Preview.
+Save.
+Opens the Save dialog box, where you can save the page to a specific location in your environment. П Preview.
 Shows the page in preview mode, allowing you to view how the page will appear when run.
-To exit the preview mode of the Designer, click the back arrow. .0 Quick Filter.
+To exit the preview mode of the Designer, click the back arrow. • Quick Filter.
 Configures filters that automatically appear when new unbound parameters are found in the content on the page.
 The badge icon shows the number of parameters available.
-9 Page Filter Configuration.
-Opens the Page Filter Configuration dialog box, where you can choose to display filters in a filter bar above your content or in a modal window. ?
+3 Page Filter Configuration.
+Opens the Page Filter Configuration dialog box, where you can choose to display filters in a filter bar above your content or in a modal window. i Info Mode.
+Enables the informational mode that changes the view of all content items on the canvas to display their paths in the repository and parameters configured within these items. ?
 Help.
 Launches the online Help content.
 Resources.
 Hides or shows the Resource selector.
-0 Properties.
+Properties.
 Hides or shows the Properties panel.